Annaamalai (soundtrack): Development

 Annaamalai marked Deva's first collaboration with Rajinikanth.
 K. Balachander, the film's producer, chose Deva as the composer, due to a misunderstanding with his usual composer Ilaiyaraaja.
 Rajinikanth and Krissna were initially worried with the choice of Deva.
 When Krissna met Deva, he had already composed the title song "Annaamalai Annaamalai" when Vasanth was the director.
 The song, which is a duet number, sung by S. P. Balasubrahmanyam and K. S. Chithra, is set in the Carnatic raga known as Mohanam.

 "Vanthenda Paalkaaran" was inspired by "Neenaarigadayo Ele Manava", a Kannada poem by G. V. Iyer which Rajinikanth had suggested; the poem talked about cows as deities, useful to humans in many ways.
 Vairamuthu grasped the core of the poem and embellished it further, adding an element of contrast between the ever-giving cow and selfish humans who only take from other beings.
 He also inserted a few ingenious words to boost Rajinikanth's image as a "mass hero" of the Tamils, such as "Ennai Vaazha Vaithadhu Tamizh Paalu" (It is the milk of love from you Tamils that has given me life).
-The song's tune is based on the Marathi folk song "Mee Dolkar Daryacha Raja" released in 1969.
+The song's tune is based on the Marathi folk song "Mi Dolkara Daryacha Raja" released in 1969.

 "Kondayil Thazham Poo" was written as a "peppy piece" to differentiate from the "soft and more melodic" title song.
-Krissna was irked by the lines "Koodaiyil Ennna Poo?
+Krissna was irked by the lines "Koodaiyil Enna Poo?
 Khushbu" (What is the name of the flower in your basket?
-Khusbu) and "Veerathil Mannan Nee, Vetriyil Kannan Nee, Endrumae Raja Nee, Rajini" (You are always a brave and victorious king, oh, Rajini) because of the obvious references to the actors who were not playing themselves, but the rest of the crew liked them, so they were retained.
+Khushbu) and "Veerathil Mannan Nee, Vetriyil Kannan Nee, Endrumae Raja Nee, Rajini" (You are always a brave and victorious king, oh, Rajini) because of the obvious references to the actors who were not playing themselves, but the rest of the crew liked them, so they were retained.
+Vairamuthu revealed that Rajinikanth wanted his name included in the lyrics after hearing Khushbu's name being uttered.